SZN Opener: NCCU QB Davius Richard Reflects on His Senior Season, Giving Back to His Community & More

 Catch the full conversation with Davius Richard above.
 Listen to Episode 3 of SZN Opener Season 2 on the Urban One podcasts platform or your favorite streaming app.

+The post SZN Opener: NCCU QB Davius Richard Reflects on His Senior Season, Giving Back to His Community & More appeared first on NewsOne.

-SZN Opener: NCCU QB Davius Richard Reflects on His Senior Season, Giving Back to His Community & More was originally published on cassiuslife.com
+SZN Opener: NCCU QB Davius Richard Reflects on His Senior Season, Giving Back to His Community & More was originally published on newsone.com

 -